AlGepe/OmniSnippets_JS/docs/omni/onResult/addChart.rst

     This function only works inside a ``onResult`` context.

-As you can see the input seems a bit complex, that is because of the 4 different options available.
-Each value
+Each value of the key-value pair on the input is of a different type, so we need to explore each of the options in detail.

 Arguments
 ~~~~~~~~~